consected/restructure/README.md

     app-scripts/create-test-db.sh
     IGNORE_MFA=true bundle exec rspec

 There are some tests that attempt to use an AWS account to send SMS notifications.
+These have been mocked out, although at least one should run an SMS notification as an integration test, and to allow a comparison against CloudWatch results.
+Setup your `~/.aws/config` and `~/.aws/credentials` files appropriately to allow tests to run against the live AWS API.

+On well secured AWS accounts, you may have MFA configured.
+Either setup your credentials file to include the appropriate `aws_access_key_id` and `aws_secret_access_key` for these, or alternatively don't attempt to authenticate (and accept certain tests will fail.)
-These will eventually be mocked out, but for now IGNORE_MFA=true prevents AWS multifactor authentication blocking the startup of the tests.
+The environment variable `IGNORE_MFA=true` prevents AWS multifactor authentication blocking the startup of the tests.

 For faster testing, *parallel_tests* provides parallelization of Rspec, although does introduce some quirks into the testing, with false positives appearing.
 Better structuring of the spec tests will eventually resolve this, but in the meantime a few focused singular rspec calls will validate those that fail.